-This dormant volcano which stands at 688 m (2,257 ft) above mean sea level used to be called Pico de Loro because it has a monolith with the shape of a parrot’s beak.
-There are many groups offering guided tours to the mountain.
+This dormant volcano, which stands at 688 m (2,257 ft) above mean sea level, used to be called Pico de Loro because it has a monolith with the shape of a parrot’s beak.
+Many groups are offering guided tours to the mountain.
 Both beginners and advanced mountain climbers will enjoy the views of open waters and mountains nearby.

-EK is an old favorite and even if it’s not as popular as before, this theme park make everyone happy with its numerous rides like Up, Up and Away which looks like you’re riding a hot air balloon; Xtreme Paintball Philippines and Rio Grande Rapids.
-The amusement park also has shopping facilities, dining stalls and shows and entertainment venues.
+EK is an old favorite, and even if it’s not as popular as before, this theme park makes everyone happy with its numerous rides like Up, Up, and Away which looks like you’re riding a hot air balloon; Xtreme Paintball Philippines and Rio Grande Rapids.
+The amusement park also has shopping facilities, dining stalls, shows, and entertainment venues.

 Anilao Diving Sites

 The nearness of Anilao to Manila makes this beach a go-to for diving enthusiasts.
 The marine life of Anilao is diverse and really colorful.
 There are resorts where accredited dive masters are ready to give lectures to willing guests.

 Taal’s ancient town is where the well-preserved heritage houses and other establishments of the rich and famous people of a bygone era are located.
 There’s a park in the town called Taal Park where Basilica de San Martin de Tours stands.

 Modern times have paved the way for modern shops like convenience stores, but this quaint place’s charm remains.
 You can go on a walking tour around the area to also buy embroidered piña fabrics as pasalubongs.